 |Herb Seeds - 'Hyssop' Be the first one to write a review|

-Herb Description: Hyssop is a native of southern Europe and the Mediterranean.
+About Hyssop: Hyssop is a native of southern Europe and the Mediterranean.
 Historians cannot be sure if it is the same "hyssop" referred to in the Bible, but it has a long history of being a symbol of purification.
 Besides being used in the ritual cleansing of churches, hyssop was cultivated in monastery gardens and used to deter infection in sick rooms.
 Hyssop symbolized humility in medieval paintings, and its thick growth made it ideal for hedges, mazes, or traditional English knot gardens.
 Medicinally it provided treatment for coughs, cuts and wounds, bruises, and skin diseases.
 Old English country doctors often used a poultice of hyssop leaves and sugar as a protection against tetanus infection.
 Today hyssop grows mostly as an ornamental plant.

 Write a review | No reviews for this product.